 If there were things that came from this pattern of unexpected up-rootings and lost expectations, it was faith and perseverance.
 It worked in all of the previous challenges in my life.
 And I had hoped it would work again.

 I decided to do something about my health.
 I made a plan and executed it (and am still working on it.)
 I started up a summer park group to be more engaged with people.
 I began looking for opportunities to serve – and do my best.
 I tried to be a friend.
 Then something changed.

-All of the sudden things were not the drag they had been.
+All of a sudden things were not the drag they had been.
 I also noticed a change in my happiness.
 It is a daily battle to stay on top.
 A conscious effort to not slide back.
 I had to consciously let go of things that maddened me, and decide to try to enjoy the moments.

 A Lesson in Grace

 I called my best friend in Pennsylvania, and she told me to give myself grace.
 What did that mean?
 I mean, I know what grace is, but had always thought of it as grace given to me from my Savior.
 Giving myself grace?